 - In terms of density, China has the lowest population density despite being the largest country.

 - In terms of population growth, Pakistan is at the forefront followed by India and China.
-The poor growth rate and decline in sex ratio in China are largely due to the infamous one-child policy of the 1970s.
+The poor growth rate and decline in the sex ratio in China are largely due to the infamous one-child policy of the 1970s.

 - The fertility rate is an important demographic indicator.
 In China, the fertility rate has declined and in Pakistan, it is fairly high.